The Inaugural ICMT Conference 2022

-The ICMT inaugural conference focuses on key topics fundamental to building a productive culture for collaboration to advance the science and practice of manual therapies.
-Our working groups – teams of clinical, academic, and research professionals – will have worked for two years on these topics when the conference begins and will be presenting the unprecedented product of their collaborative work to you at the conference.
+The inaugural ICMT conference focuses on key topics fundamental to building a productive culture for collaboration to advance the science and practice of manual therapies.
+Our working groups – teams of clinical, academic, and research professionals – will have worked on these topics for two years.
+They are excited to present the unprecedented product of their collaborative work to you at the conference.

 Director, National Center for Complementary and Integrative Health (NCCIH)